CoCoS: Fast and Accurate Distributed Triangle Counting in Graph Streams: Theoretical Analysis

 On the other hand, by Theorem~\ref{thm:trifly:var:naive}, the variance of the estimate in \trifly is

-Notice how rapidly the variances in \cocos (Eq.~\eqref{var:approx:method}) and \trifly (Eq.~\eqref{var:approx:naive}) decrease depending on the number of workers (i.e., $\workernum$).
-In Eq.~\eqref{var:approx:method}, only the second term is $O(1/\workernum)$ while the other terms are $O(1/\workernum^2)$.
+Notice how rapidly the variances in \cocos with an $O(1)$-uniform mapping function (Eq.~\eqref{var:approx:method:constant}) and \trifly (Eq.~\eqref{var:approx:naive}) decrease depending on the number of workers (i.e., $\workernum$).
+In Eq.~\eqref{var:approx:method:constant}, only the second term is $O(1/\workernum)$ while the other terms are $O(1/\workernum^2)$.
 In Eq.~\eqref{var:approx:naive}, however, all the terms are $O(1/\workernum)$.
-This analysis gives an intuition why we can expect smaller variance of $\cbart$ in \cocos than in \trifly, especially when many workers are used.
+This analysis gives an intuition why the variance of $\cbart$ in \cocos can be smaller than that in \trifly, especially when many workers are used.
 See Section~\ref{sec:trifly:experiments:theorem} for empirical comparison of the variances.

+\smallsection{Limitations of Our Analysis:} The comparison above is based on the assumption that \cocos is equipped with an $O(1)$-uniform mapping function.
+While the uniform random mapping function is ``expected'' to be $1$-uniform, as formalized in Lemma~\ref{lemma:trifly:expectation}, we can easily find some cases (e.g., star graphs with the center node $u$, where $\max_{i\in\{1,...,k\}}\lti=\ltfu=t$) where there exists no $O(1)$-uniform node mapping function.
+We leave further analysis of the existence and identification (especially under the conditions in Section~\ref{sec:trifly:prelim:problem}) of optimal node mapping functions as future work. \begin{lem} Assume $f:\SV\rightarrow \{1,...,\workernum\}$ is a random function where $\BP[f(u)=i]=1/\workernum$ for each node $u\in \SV$ and each $i$-th worker.
+Let $\pt$ and $\qt$ be the counts of Type~1 and Type~2 triangle pairs in $\SGT$.
+Then, the following equations hold for $\epsilon=1$ at any time $t\in\ints$: